brownd1978/REve/README.md

 A number of "examples" are contained in the "examples" directory.
 The nominal_example.fcl is used for displaying reconstructed (and true MC) for nominal geometry:

 ```
-mu2e -c REve/examples/nominal_example.fcl FILENAME.art
+mu2e -c Mu2eEventDisplay/examples/nominal_example.fcl FILENAME.art
 ```

 Things can be added and removed on the GUI once set to "true" in the FCL.
 Just uncheck the boxes associated with the geometry you want to remove.

-NOTE: you should run this from your working directory, not inside of REve.
+NOTE: you should run this from your working directory, not inside of Mu2eEventDisplay.
 This is for the firefox browser path #FIXME.

 For extracted position data/MC please use the extracted_example.fcl